 Criminal trespassing is defined in Section 30.05 of the Texas Penal Code.
+While this crime is often accompanied by others, such as burglary or destruction of property, the trespassing itself is a serious crime.
 When someone has been accused of criminal trespassing, it may be necessary to employ a Houston area criminal trespass lawyer to dispute the charges and avoid being burdened with a criminal record.
 The outcome of a criminal trespassing case may hinge on legal technicalities that only a knowledgeable criminal defense attorney can unravel.

 Criminal trespassing is often more complicated than simply entering someone else’s property.
 A charge of criminal trespassing may ensue if someone who has received notice that entry is prohibited ignores the clear intent of the property owner and enters anyway.
 Refusing to leave someone’s property after being told to depart also constitutes criminal trespassing.
 Under the law, there are five basic ways to provide legal notice concerning trespassing: